-All plants need water to live, but some plants take this relationship a step further.
+All plants need water, but some plants take this relationship a step further.

 Some aquatic plants have adapted to living either completely submerged in water or on the water’s surface and some in-between.

 There is now a diversity of aquatic plants which are both inspiring and fascinating.
-These plants are being looked at very differently now that we have water levels which appear to be rising.
-It’s taking people and gardeners on new journeys and ways of experimenting with aquatic plants.
+These plants are being looked at very differently now that we have rising water levels.

 The first thing you’ll need to do is to decide on a container.
 The size is up to you, but keep in mind containers with wider mouths will be easier to work with.
 A lid will help slow evaporation.